Home

 Project financing: Bergen Forskningsstiftelse og Universitetet i Bergen

 The project is complete.
 The project took a closer look at the handwriting culture around 1100–1300, and which international contacts and impulses had the greatest impact in Norway during this period.
-See the projects website.
+See the project website.